3 Ways Market Mapping Can Help Fuel Future Growth: What You Need to Know.

 For example, let’s say one of your competitors develops a brand-new product.
-That’s going to change the competitive landscape because you are no longer competing against the older model that your competitor was selling; now, you have to consider the new device’s new features and capabilities.
-In light of that, some of the benchmarks of how you measure your product’s competitiveness will change because of the latest market dynamics created by the competitor.
+That will change the competitive landscape because you no longer compete against the older model that your competitor was selling; now, you have to consider the new product or service’s new features and capabilities.
+In light of that, some of the benchmarks of how you measure your offering’s competitiveness will change because of the latest market dynamics created by the competitor.
 The same would happen if they made changes to their pricing strategy.
 Maybe your competitor is still selling the same old product, but they decide to slash pricing by 20 percent.
 How would that affect the way your product or service and its price is perceived in the marketplace?

 Put simply: the competitive environment and trends are all examples of market forces that might push a company to adapt its offerings to new circumstances that can drive future growth.
 Often we use secondary research to identify these pushes.
 It’s essential to consider multiple angles.
-Some examples of the right places to identify pushes include syndicated trends, resources, financial reports, demographics reports, and other broad sources that look at environmental concerns or public health.
+Some examples of the right places to identify pushes include syndicated market research, trends, financial reports, demographics analyses, and other broad sources that look at environmental concerns or public health.

 Many pulls are unique to your product or your category.
 So, when identifying and defining “pulls,” it makes sense to get close to your consumer or customer and listen to what their needs are.
 One way we like to identify the pulls for a particular business is by doing primary research.
 For example, scheduling one-on-one conversations with your consumers or customers and listening to what they have to say is a great starting point!

-When you take this next step and examine the forces of change at work on your product or business, you can start to understand where the opportunities and risks might be for your future growth strategy.
+When you take this next step and examine the forces of change at work on your product or business, you can start to understand the opportunities and risks for your future growth strategy.